Ashrey30/PowerBI-Dashboards/README.md

 5. **Save and Publish:** Once you're satisfied with your dashboard, save your work and publish it to Power BI Service to share it with others.

 ## Templates Overview
-- **IPL 2023 Dashboard:** A comprehensive dashboard for analyzing sales performance, including revenue trends, product sales, customer segmentation, and geographical distribution.
+- **IPL 2023 Dashboard:** The IPL_2023 Dashboard template provides a comprehensive analysis of the Indian Premier League (IPL) cricket tournament for the 2023 season.
+This dashboard is designed to help cricket enthusiasts, team owners, analysts, and stakeholders gain insights into various aspects of the tournament.
-- **Comprehensive Mutual Funds Dashboard:** Track the effectiveness of your marketing campaigns, analyze customer engagement metrics, and visualize marketing spend across channels.
+- **Comprehensive Mutual Funds Dashboard:** The Comprehensive Mutual Funds Dashboard template offers a detailed analysis of mutual fund investments across various asset classes, sectors, and fund categories.
+This dashboard is designed to help investors, financial advisors, and fund managers monitor and optimize their mutual fund portfolios.

 ## Contributing
 We welcome contributions from the community!
 If you have a Power BI dashboard template that you'd like to share with others, or if you'd like to suggest improvements to existing templates, feel free to submit a pull request or open an issue.